mfrede/blit/README.md

-BLIT

-Baseline Information Tracking
+BLIT - Baseline Information Tracking

-This batch file (yeah, I said batch file) MUST be (ok, doesn't have to be but some of the information won't be captured) run as an administrator.

-Simple enough.
+This batch file is designed to be run from a USB stick, inside a Windows command shell with elevated privilidges.

+It is designed to run without the need for external applications (like the SysInternals Programs) and can be used to:

+- Establish a baseline ofr system operations
+- Collect forensic information
+- Collect data as part of an information security audit

 To Use:
-Open command prompt as administrator
+1. Open command prompt as administrator
-Run prorgam
+2. Run prorgam

-Will create text file with all the information.

-I use this for forensics investigations and as part of my information security risk assessments.
+3. Examine text file - the text file will contain the name of the host system.

 Enjoy!